near/docs/docs/tutorials/contracts/guest-book.md

 Once finished, you should see passing tests that look like the following:

 ![Guest Book Contract Unit Test](/docs/assets/guest-book_as_unit-test.jpg)

+> If you get an error, make sure you have node version 14.16 installed.

 Well done!
 We created a smart contract and tested it.